igormsc/igormsc/README.md

 Focused on the design and implementation of software that controls physical-world processes.
 This involves applying systems programming, real-time computing, and distributed backend principles to build robust solutions for automation, robotics, IoT, and connected industrial systems (IIoT/Industry 4.0).

-How to reach me g.dev/igormsc or t.me/igormsc or linkedin.com/in/igormsc